 Chicken Samosa @ Penang Special Samosa

-Possibly the best samosa I've ever had.
-The stall also has vegetable, egg and mutton versions but chicken wins.
+By far the best samosa I've ever had.
+The stall also has vegetable, egg and mutton versions but the chicken wins.
+They stop making them around 7pm.

 Cendol @ Penang Road Famous Teo Chew Chendul